satriahrh/mig/README.md

 # Usage

 ```
-mig is a database migration tool for Postgres, MySQL and SQLite3.
+mig is a database migration tool for Postgres and MySQL.

 Usage:
   mig [command]